 Prior to making the decision to reschedule a course, course module or examination, a student representative must be consulted if possible.

 The Vice-Chancellor is hereby delegating to deans and the director of the Umeå School of Education to reach such decisions.
 This delegation of authority may be further delegated.
 Such further delegation of authority must be documented, archived and notified to the relevant student union and the students concerned.
 Decisions must also be reported to the Faculty Board or to the board of the Umeå School of Education at their next assembly, at which point it must be noted in the minutes.

 Decisions to reschedule a course, course module or examination, and make deviations from a programme syllabus must be documented according to a set template.
 Particular consideration must be taken regarding international students.

-Template and guidance can be found on the page Template with logo under the headline COVID-related templates – Education (Aurora)
+Template and guidance can be found on the page COVID-19 templates and signposting (Aurora)

 The decision to allow reschedulings has been extended with the summer 2021 och start of the autumn semester 2021 decisions and is now valid until 29 september 2021.

 If a student cannot participate in teaching due to local guidelines or equivalent, the department should investigate if adaptations can be made to enable the student to participate, for instance by using virtual tools for a compulsory course component.
 If no such adjustments can be made, the student must be offered participation at the next available instance.